recruiterphp/recruiter/docs/index.rst

 =====================================

 | *Recruiter* is a Job Queue Manager built with PHP meant to be used in PHP projects.
-| It allow php developers to perform some operations in background.
+| It allows PHP developers to perform operations in the background.

 Features and characteristics: